 Query: Hi doctor,I am a 46 year old man having diagnosed with a bilateral sensorineural hearing loss.
 I have been experiencing this for the last two months.
 Please suggest any ayurveda treatment for the same?
 Read Full »

 Article Overview: Cochlear implants are devices which are implanted to aid in hearing for people with very severe hearing loss and who are not benefitted from hearing aids.
 Here, we discuss various conditions where cochlear implants are used.
 We also discuss all the advantages and innovations of cochlear implants.
 Read Article

 Hearing loss can occur in both children and adults.
 It can be categorized into mild, moderate, moderately severe, severe and profound hearing loss.
 Profound hearing loss refers to a condition when a person cannot hear sounds softer than 90 dB.
 Causes of Hearing Loss There are various causes of hea...
 Read Article

 Query: Hello doctor, For about three weeks now my right ear is not hearing properly, feels blocked some times and pains some times.
 My hearing has come down probably to only 30% that I can understand only when some one speaks on this ear.
 My other ear is fine.
 I consulted a GP who could not locate any inf...
 Read Full »

 Most Popular Articles

-Do you have a question on Hearing Loss or Hearing Aid?Ask a Doctor Online
+Do you have a question on Hearing Aid or Hearing Problems?Ask a Doctor Online